-Pulau Bintan (aka Negeri Segantang Lada) is an Indonesian island, part of Riau Islands province.
+Pulau Bintan (aka Negeri Segantang Lada) is an Indonesian island, part of the Riau Islands province.
 Its capital city is Tanjung Pinang (south coast).
 The city is an autonomous area within the Island.
-Bintan has land area of approx 1170 km2 (453 ml2) and population around 340,000.
+Bintan has a land area of approx 1170 km2 (453 mi2) and a population of around 340,000.

 Island's economy is based mainly on tourism due to Bintan's close proximity to Singapore.
 Bintan Resort area was leased by Batam Industrial Park (Singapore) for development into a Singaporean resort complex.
-For the project were allocated around 23000 hectares (57000 acres) of land, further divided to 20–30 smaller projects with land areas around 3000 hectares (7400 acres).
-These projects included building premium hotels, resorts and spa-sports facilities (including two 18-hole professional golf courses).
-Island's beach resorts are designed exclusively for wealthy tourists and with an exclusive access from Singapore (bypassing Tanjung Pinang).
+Around 23000 hectares (57000 acres) of land was allocated for the project, further divided to 20–30 smaller projects with land areas around 3000 hectares (7400 acres).
+These projects included building premium hotels, resorts, and spa-sports facilities (including two 18-hole professional golf courses).
+Island's beach resorts are designed exclusively for wealthy tourists and with exclusive access from Singapore (bypassing Tanjung Pinang).
 Eco-tourism (for low-income foreign families) is also developed with village handicrafts and shops, museums, artist villages.

-Apart from tourism industry, other major indistries on Pulau Bintan are pig rearing and seafood processing (for export to Singapore), mining (Bauxite, kaolin, granite, tin), petroleum (plastics manufacturing).
+Apart from the tourism industry, other major industries on Pulau Bintan are pig rearing and seafood processing (for export to Singapore), mining (Bauxite, kaolin, granite, tin), petroleum (plastics manufacturing).

 Pulau Bintan Island cruise terminal

-- Sarting July 7, 2018, the premium Asian brand Dream Cruises (owned by GHK / Genting Hong Kong) included Pulau Bintan as call port on 2-night weekend mini-cruise itinerary roundtrip from Singapore on MS Genting Dream.
-The ship docked directly at Bintan Resorts area (Bintan Bandar Bentan Telani Ferry Terminal).
+- Starting July 7, 2018, the premium Asian brand Dream Cruises (owned by GHK / Genting Hong Kong) included Pulau Bintan as a call port on a 2-night weekend mini-cruise itinerary roundtrip from Singapore on MS Genting Dream.
+The ship docked directly at the Bintan Resorts area (Bintan Bandar Bentan Telani Ferry Terminal).

 - This is an alternative to weekend getaways on which (especially during summer) hotels are most expensive,